merri-ment/lazy-line-painter/README.md

 ### Configuration

 ##### Configure on initialisation
-On initialise, pass lazylinepainter a config object as an argument containing the attritubes you wish to alter across the entire svg;
+On initialise you can pass lazylinepainter a config object as an argument containing the attritubes you wish to alter across the entire svg. <br>
+All config properties are optional. <br>
+Style attributes set in the config will override css styles.

 ```js